recommend-games/blog/content/posts/gini/index.md

 {{< img src="gini_coefficient_over_time" alt="The Gini coefficient of BoardGameGeek ratings over time" >}}

 So, we started out this period with a little over 0.8 and have been steadily creeping up to over 0.835 today.
 This increase of inequality on a very high level is an interesting observation – and somewhat worrying.
-For comparison: The most unequal country in the world is considered to be South Africa 🇿🇦, with a Gini coefficient of 0.62.
-The US 🇺🇸 has a Gini coefficient of 0.39, Finland 🇫🇮 0.27 and Slowakia 🇸🇰 0.21, the lowest value in the world.
+For comparison: The most unequal country in the world is considered to be South Africa 🇿🇦, with a Gini coefficient of 0.63.
+The US 🇺🇸 has a Gini coefficient of 0.40, Finland 🇫🇮 0.27 and Slowakia 🇸🇰 0.23, the lowest value in the world.[^wikipedia]

 Obviously, those values don't compare directly, but they serve as a reminder of just how unequal the baseline in 2016 was, and the situation has intensified since then.
 So, why is that?